 Always compare online public liability insurance policies – and, tempting though it may be, don’t necessarily go for the least expensive policy.
 The important point is to ensure that the policy covers you for absolutely everything you need e.g. if you have a catering business and do pop-up displays at festivals etc. then ensure you are covered for operating via outside events.

 Money-saving tips for securing public liability insurance

 - Consider doubling up public liability and employer’s liability insurance.
 It’s cheaper than buying both separately

 - If all your staff are properly trained and qualified for their job then companies will take this into account when it comes to working out your insurance premium

 - A business which ensures its premises, tools and vehicles are all properly maintained and inspected can similarly expect a lower insurance quote

 - Paying a higher excess will result in a smaller annual insurance cost or monthly payments

-- Public liability and employers liability insurance will be cheaper if you’ve never made a claim before then your insurance will be less expensive than someone who has
+- Public liability and employer liability insurance will be cheaper if you’ve never claimed then your insurance will be less expensive than someone who has

 - Expect cheaper public liability insurance if you have a good health and safety record

 - If you don’t have a lot of contact with the public then your insurance should be cheaper than a business which is constantly exposed e.g. a cafe or newsagents.